 MUS 540a,b, 640a,b, 740a,b, Individual Instruction in the Major 4 credits per term.
 Individual instruction of one hour per week throughout the academic year, for majors in performance, conducting, and composition.
 Faculty

 MUS 541b, 641b, 741b, Secondary Instrumental, Compositional, Conducting, and Vocal Study 2 credits per term.
 P/F. All students enrolled in secondary lessons can receive instruction in either voice or piano.
 In addition, YSM keyboard majors may take secondary organ or harpsichord, and YSM violinists may take secondary viola.
 Any other students who wish to take secondary lessons in any other instruments must petition the director of secondary lessons, Kyung Yu, by email (kyung.yu@yale.edu) no later than Aug.
-30, 2021, for the fall term and Jan.
-14, 2022, for the spring term.
+30, 2024, for the fall term and Jan.
+10, 2025, for the spring term.
 Students who are not conducting majors may take only one secondary instrument per term.
-YSM students who wish to take secondary lessons must register for the course and request a teacher using the online form for graduate students found at http://music.yale.edu/study/music-lessons; the availability of a secondary lessons teacher is not guaranteed until the form is received and a teacher assigned by the director of lessons.
+YSM students who wish to take secondary lessons must register for the course and request a teacher using the online form for graduate students found at http://music.yale.edu/study/music-lessons; the availability of a secondary-lessons teacher is not guaranteed until the form is received and a teacher assigned by the director of lessons.
 Secondary instruction in choral conducting and orchestral conducting is only available with permission of the instructor and requires as prerequisites MUS 565 for secondary instruction in choral conducting, and both MUS 529 and MUS 530 for secondary instruction in orchestral conducting.
-Students of the Yale Divinity School, School of Drama, and School of Art may also register as above for secondary lessons and will be charged $200 per term for these lessons.
+Students of the Yale Divinity School, David Geffen School of Drama, and School of Art may also register as above for secondary lessons and will be charged $200 per term for these lessons.
 Questions may be emailed to the director, Kyung Yu (kyung.yu@yale.edu).

 MUS 542a–b, 642a–b, 742a–b, The Yale Philharmonia and New Music New Haven 2 credits per term.
 Participation, as assigned by the faculty, is required of all orchestral students.
 In addition to regular participation in Yale Philharmonia, students are assigned to New Music New Haven, to groups performing music by Yale composers, and to other ensembles as required.
 Faculty